Devil's Punch Bowl

 The Devil's Punch Bowl is a 282.2 ha visitor attraction and biological Site of Special Scientific Interest situated just to the east of the village of Hindhead in the English county of Surrey.
 It is part of the Wealden Heaths Phase II Special Protection Area.

 The Punch Bowl is a large natural amphitheatre and is the source of many stories about the area.
 The London to Portsmouth road (the A3) skirted the rim of the site before the Hindhead Tunnel was built in 2011.
-The land is now owned and maintained by the National Trust as part of the "Hindhead Commons and the Devil's Punch Bowl" property.
+The land is owned and maintained by the National Trust as part of the "Hindhead Commons and the Devil's Punch Bowl" property.
 The highest point of the rim of the bowl is Gibbet Hill, which is 272 m above sea level and commands a panoramic view that includes, on a clear day, the skyline of London some 38 mi away.

 The Devil's Punch Bowl was featured on the 2005 TV programme Seven Natural Wonders as one of the wonders of the South.

-Etymology
+Toponym

 The name Devil's Punch Bowl dates from at least 1768, the year that John Rocque's map of the area was published.
 This was 18 years before the murder of the unknown sailor on Gibbet Hill, so this event was clearly not the origin of the name.
 Prior to 1768, it was marked as "ye Bottom" on a map by John Ogilby dated 1675.
 The northern end of the Bowl is known as Highcombe Bottom which exists in different variants: Hackombe Bottom, Hacham Bottom, and Hackham Bottom.

-Natural history
+Geology

-The soil in this part of Surrey has two layers — an upper layer of sandstone, with clay beneath.
-This deep depression is believed to be the result of erosion caused by spring water beneath the sandstone, causing the upper level to collapse.
-With its steep sides, the Devil's Punch Bowl has become a natural nature reserve, filled with heathland, streams and woodland.
+This part of Surrey comprises a sandstone known as the Hythe Formation that lies above a mudstone known as the Atherfield Clay Formation.
+The bowl's deep depression is believed to be the result of erosion caused by spring water beneath the sandstone, causing the upper level to collapse.
+The steep slopes are characterised by heathland, streams and woodland.

-The site has abundant wildlife.
-Most woodland species can be seen easily - including lesser spotted woodpecker and common redstart.
-It has been known for the wood warbler, a rare summer visitor, but the last documented sighting was in 2009.
+The site, which has been designated a Site of Special Scientific Interest, has abundant wildlife such as the lesser spotted woodpecker and common redstart.
+It has been known for the wood warbler, a rare summer visitor with the last documented sighting in 2009.